+Objectives and content Objectives:

-The students gain information on the fundamental concepts, principles and measurement techniques of Electromagnetic Compatibility (EMC).
+- The students gain information on the fundamental concepts, principles and me surement techniques of Electromagnetic Compatibility (EMC).
 At the end of the module they are able to understand and apply measures to improve EMC.
-They will be able to analyze the EMC of systems and know standard measurement procedures.
+They we be able to analyze the EMC of systems and know standard measurement procedure.
 The students know specific EMC demands of medical systems.

-- EMC regulation

-- EM coupling, shielding, filtering

-- EMC analysis
+Content:

-- Interference models for special applications

-- EMC measures in electronic circuits
+EMC regulation EM coupling, shielding, filtering EMC analysis Interference models for special applications EMC measures in electronic circuits Radiation hazards

-- Radiation hazards

-- Measurement techniques
+Measurement techniques

 Literature

 Teaching Lecture, Tutorial

 Prerequisites None

+Recommended prerequisites None

 Applicability of the module Master program

 Prerequisite for the admission to any examination None

 Examination Oral examination

 Credit Points $5~{\sf CP}=150~{\sf h}$ (42 h time of attendance $+~108~{\sf h}$ autonomous work)

-Work load Time of attendance: 2 SWS Lecture, 1 SWS Tutorial Autonomous work:
+Work load Time of attendance: 2 SWS Lecture, 1 SWS Tutorial

+Autonomous work: Preparation of the lectures and tutorials, preparation of the exam

-Frequency Every summer semester
+Frequency Every winter semester

-Duration One semester

-Responsible person Prof. DrIng.
+Prof. Dr.-Ing.
 Ralf Vick (FEIT-IMT)